DEliasVCruz/ZettlekastenNotes/j4in.md

 - -m: Rename a branch
 - --merged: List branches that are already merged into the current branch
 - --no-merged: List branches that haven't been merged into the current branch
+- -l: List only local branches
+- -r: List or delete only remote branches
+- -a: List both remote tracking branches and local ones

 ## Cookbook